tjwodud04/Books-and-other-stuffs/Practice/Python/README.md

 - Books&Following : Following some codes written in books

-- botsample(practice) : Try some chatbot system which I feel interested
+- Bots&WebCrawling Scribbles : Some scribbles about Crawling and chatbots

 - FollowingTensorflowTutorial : Following some code written at Tensorflow website

 - Interview_Question_for_Beginner : Submodule of some tips from github opens source which I fork

-- WebCrawling : Kind of scribbles which I write rarely to practice Data Crawling

-- materials' at School : Works or codes while in school.
+- materials' at School : Works or codes while at school.